root-11/graph-theory/README.md

 - Avi Kelman for type-tolerant search, and a number of micro optimizations.
 - Joshua Crestone for all simple paths test.
 - CodeMartyLikeYou for detecting a bug in `@memoize`
+- Tom Carroll for detecting the bug in del_edge and inspiration for topological sort.